What is Community Service?

 - Quilt tops assembled with backing and batting are also available each month.
 Take the quilt home, quilt it and return it to our table.

 - Sewing bindings on quilts.
 Some of us like to bind and if that is your talent take an unbound quilt home and return it when finished.

 - If you desire, you may also make a quilt from start to finish.
 It is your choice.

-- Be sure and check out all of the new opportunities that we have available for you each month.
+- Come to a Meeting and check out all of the new opportunities that we have available for you each month.

-Community service committee meets nearly every Wednesday from 10am to 2pm at the Center Unified School District Office on Watt Ave.
-We sew, cut fabric and put quilts together.
+The Community Service Committee meets nearly every Wednesday from 10am to 2pm at the Center Unified School District Office on Watt Ave.
+We sew, cut fabric, and put quilts together.
 Everyone is welcome.
-Sometimes the location for our sew day changes but we always have advanced notification.
+The location for our Sew Day occasionally changes but we always have an advanced notification.